Solving Linear Programs with Fast Online Learning Algorithms

 First-order methods for large-scale linear programs are receiving increasing attention as problem sizes grow beyond the capacity of traditional simplex {\cite{dantzig2016linear}} and interior point methods {\cite{ye2011interior}}.
 When a low or moderate-accuracy solution is required, first-order methods often outperform simplex and interior point solvers as they only involve matrix-vector multiplication and are free of matrix decomposition.
 A recent practice {\cite{applegate2021practical}} demonstrates that fine-tuned first-order methods are also capable of solving LPs of millions of variables to high accuracy.
 However, as {\cite{nesterov2012efficiency}} suggests, when the problem size further reaches trillions of variables or more, even storing the problem data in memory becomes prohibitive, not to mention performing matrix-vector multiplications.
 As a result, most first-order methods either resort to distributed architecture {\cite{basu2020eclipse, fountoulakis2016performance}} or rely on sparsity {\cite{nesterov2012efficiency}}.\condsep

 In contrast to the LPs discussed above, which we call ``offline'' LPs, there is another type of LPs called ``online'' LPs {\cite{agrawal2014dynamic, 10.48550/arxiv.1909.05499}}.
 They come from revenue management {\cite{talluri2004theory}} and model the situation of making sequential decisions on the customer orders that are described by LP columns.
-Due to online nature of the problem, generally an algorithm for online LPs \tmtextbf{1)}. only accesses one column at a time; \tmtextbf{2)}. makes decisions instantly.
+Here an LP column denotes a column in the constraint matrix together with its corresponding objective value.
+Due to online nature of the problem, generally an algorithm for online LPs \tmtextbf{1)}. only accesses one LP column at a time; \tmtextbf{2)}. makes decisions instantly.
 Through making decisions, the behavior of online algorithms gets refined and improved, which is why they are also known as ``online learning''. \condsep

 In the line of online LP literature, state-of-the-art online LP algorithms build on offline LPs as a subroutine {\cite{10.48550/arxiv.2210.07996, 10.48550/arxiv.1909.05499, 10.48550/arxiv.2209.00399}}, and it seems that \textit{online LP unilaterally \textbf{benefits from} offline LP}.
 It is therefore natural to ask: